Sauna Buying Guide

 • Operate at lower temperatures than traditional saunas

-• Often preferred for longer sessions or gentler heat experiences
+• Often preferred for longer, more gentle sessions

 • Typically plug-and-play, depending on size and configuration